pramodkondur/NHL-Betting-Predictor-AWS-Flask-Docker-CI-CD/README.md

 ### Loggers and Exception Handling

-To enhance the robustness of the application, logging and exception handling were implemented in the modular code.
+To enhance the robustness of the application, logging and exception handling were implemented in the modular code as well.

 ### Pipelines